willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

    elem _ []      = False
    elem e (x::xs) = e == x || elem e xs

-The :pseudoml:`=>` notation says that :pseudoml:`a` can be any type, as long as it has an :pseudoml:`Eq` instance.
+The `=>` notation says that `a` can be any type, as long as it has an `Eq` instance.
 This is a function of two arguments: something to look for in a list, and the list in which to look.
 The second line says "nothing is in an empty list."
-The third line says "check the first element in the list; if it is equal to what you’re looking for, return :pseudoml:`True`; otherwise, keep looking in the rest of the list."
+The third line says "check the first element in the list; if it is equal to what you’re looking for, return `True`; otherwise, keep looking in the rest of the list."

 Incidentally, how do we compare lists?
 Two lists are equal if they have the same elements in the same order.
 This means that we need a way to compare the elements to see if they’re equal too.
-So we might write :pseudoml:`Eq [a]` like:
+So we might write `Eq [a]` like:

 .. code:: pseudoml